Y5-asas/2024_STAT_7008_Group14/README.md

 - Detailed performance metrics, including accuracy, precision, recall, and F1-score for sentiment analysis tasks.
 - Translation performance is measured using BLEU scores and qualitative assessment.

----

-Feel free to modify or expand on this README as per your project's specific details and requirements!
-If you need further clarification or additional sections, just let me know.